Outdated UI, pricey plans, longing for white label but not wanting to spurge on the Enterprise plan, or poor branding possibilities.

-So instead of a time-limited free trial, you get a completely free to use Starter plan that comes with all the essential features for selling services and premium tokens to try out automatic payment requests.
+So instead of a time-limited free trial, you get a completely free to use Starter plan that comes with all the essential features for selling services and renewable premium tokens to try out automatic payment requests and subscriptions.

-Other features available in the paid plan are labeled with a premium feature tag, so that you know exactly what you’re missing out on being on the free plan.
+Features available only in the paid plan are labeled with a premium feature tag, so that you know exactly what you’re missing out on.

 Pros And Cons

 - Free Starter Plan